 -Are you going to tell me, or what?
-Her voice reached a high pitch, in a sign of nervousness, in a sign of tremendous irritation that was making her lose her natural self-control.
+Her voice reached a high pitch, in a sign of nervousness, in a sign of tremendous irritation which was making her lose her natural self-control.

 -Sit down!
 John’s left hand showed a spot by his left side on the couch.

 Linda’s nervousness dissipated into fear, into the freight of an unknown territory, into the quick sands of a dessert she never explored.

 She quietly had a sit by John’s side.
 He grabbed her by the shoulders and softly kissed her on the forehead.